A-GHOSH-dev/blockchain-project/README.md

 - Conclude by emphasizing contributions to establishing a cost-effective energy market on the blockchain.
 - Advocate for considering alternative platforms for specific use cases requiring real-time trading.

-# Energy Consumption Monitoring using Private Blockchain Network based on Ethereum Smart Contracts
+# 9.Energy Consumption Monitoring using Private Blockchain Network based on Ethereum Smart Contracts

 ## Proposed Methodology: